lip6-trustednews/propagIA/README.md

 ## Structure

 Our dataset is provided as a single JSON file.
-Each entry represents one article and includes the following fields:
+Each row represents one article and includes the following fields:

 | Field     | Description                         |
 | --------- | ----------------------------------- |